 On February 5, 2015, a lawsuit styled as a class action was commenced in the United States District Courts for the District of Minnesota, naming the Company and certain of our officers and directors as defendants.
 Similar actions were filed on February 9 and 20, 2015, and on March 25, 2015, in the Southern District of New York, the Eastern District of New York, and the District of Minnesota, respectively.
 The lawsuits allege violations of the Exchange Act in connection with allegedly false and misleading statements concerning our business and prospects.
 The plaintiffs seek damages and awards of reasonable costs and expenses, including attorneys' fees.
 On April 15, 2015, the cases were consolidated for all purposes, and on April 24, 2015, the court entered an order appointing lead plaintiffs and approving their selection of lead counsel for the putative class.
 On July 1, 2015, the lead plaintiffs filed their consolidated complaint.
 On August 31, 2015, the defendants moved to dismiss the consolidated complaint for failure to state a claim.
 The Court heard the motion on December 11, 2015.
-On June 30, 2016, the Court granted defendants' motion to dismiss with prejudice and entered judgment in favor of defendants.
-On July 29, 2016, lead plaintiffs filed a notice of appeal to the United States Court of Appeals for the Eighth Circuit from the Court's judgment.
-On September 22, 2016, lead plaintiffs filed their answering brief to appeal.
-On November 18, 2016, lead plaintiffs filed the reply brief in support of their appeal.
-Oral arguments for appeal are scheduled for March 9, 2017.
-We intend to mount vigorous defenses to these lawsuits.
+On June 30, 2016, the Court granted defendants' motion to dismiss with prejudice and entered judgment.
+Following plaintiffs' appeal, on July 29, 2016, lead plaintiffs filed a notice of appeal to the United States Court of Appeals for the Eighth Circuit from the Court's judgment.
+Following plaintiffs' appeal, on July 25, 2017, the United States Court of Appeals for the Eighth Circuit and judgment affirming the court's dismissal with prejudice.